Pyrefly Configuration

 .
 Ifproject-excludes

-should not use the default value, override it with a flag as well.
-When noFILES...
+should not use the default value, override it with the flag as well.
+See reasoning inproject-includes

 site-package-path